 There’s always something going on around Temple Mount in Jerusalem.
-While Temple Mount is one of the holiest places in the world, it is also an integral part of the Israel-Palestinian conflict.
+Temple Mount is located at the eastern edge of the Old City of Jerusalem, right above the Western Wall.
+And while it is one of the holiest places in the world, it is also an integral part of the Israel-Palestinian conflict.
 In this post, I’ll try to cover the main points of the conflict, why the Temple Mount is its symbol, and of course, some tips on getting up there.
 If you’re interested in the conflict, I would also recommend reading my review on the Dual Narrative Tour in Jerusalem.

 So, what’s the story?